-Today it may seem that stock photography is a relatively new phenomenon.
+Today it may seem that stock photography is a relatively new phenomenon with digital technologies and online storages.
 But this is just the story of the recent 20 years.
 Back in the early 20th century, we find the first stock photo companies founded for familiar reasons: to save money on staff photographers.
 Nevertheless, throughout the whole century, the professional imagery was an exclusive and expensive thing.
 Everything has changed recently.
 Let’s see how it happened.

 1920-1930s: First Stock Photo Companies.
 Reasons to Be

 The first photo storages were intended to supply newspapers and magazines with illustrations.
 Print media started to use photos instead of drawings quite early on, but the cost of shoots was pretty high.
 One of the stock photo pioneers was the American photographer H. Armstrong Roberts.
 He was the first to get model releases from six people participating in a shooting which brought us the famous “Group in Front of Tri-Motor Airplane”.
 That was the important step to commercially profitable photographs, and soon stock imagery began to appear as an alternative to staff photographers.

 In the beginning, stock photos documented historical events and brought light to the daily life of cities and villages.
 Some of the best known historical images come from The Bettman Archive, a great collection by Otto Bettman which started with 15 000 photos.
 Bettman was born in Leipzig in 1903 and collected photographs and prints throughout his life.
 He was a curator of rare books in the Prussian State Art Library when the Nazis took power in Germany.
 Fired for being a Jew, Bettman escaped to the USA in 1935, taking the suitcases with thousands of pictures with him.
 Fortunately, German customs agents were only interested in taking his money for the “leaving the Reich tax”.
 Two trunks full of prints seemed worthless to them.